 Located inside the End of the Commons General Store, this small cafe offers seating for up to 25 and serves up plenty of favorites including hamburgers, french fries, chicken, pizza, hot and cold sandwiches, many other deli items, ice cream, and homemade fudge treats.

-One of the oldest general stores in Ohio, in continuous operation since 1840.
+The End of the Commons General Store is one of the oldest general stores in Ohio, and has been in continuous operation since 1840.
 Located in the heart of Amish Country and serves the local Amish community as well as visitors.
 Features grocery items, bulk foods, a gift shop with Amish collectibles and the Commons Cafe (on-site eatery).

 The center of town, better known as the "Commons", is surrounded by 28 buildings, 21 of built before the Civil War and are included on the National Register of Historic Places.
 Today it is part of the fourth-largest Amish Settlement in the country and second-largest in Ohio.